Skip to main content

 </button>

-The <dialog> element with showModal() traps focus, handles Escape to close, and restores focus when closed.
+<dialog> element with showModal() traps focus, handles Escape to close, and restores focus when closed.
 Use it instead of building custom modals whenever possible.
+Seriously.
+Why reinvent the wheel when the browser gives you a perfectly good one?

 Color Contrast